mdn/content/files/en-us/glossary/deep_copy/index.md

 However, while it’s easy to see that an object such as the one in the example above is serializable, many JavaScript objects are not serializable at all — and so, calling `JSON.stringify()` to serialize them will fail.
 So there’s no way to make deep copies of such objects.

-For objects that _are_ serializable, you can alternatively use the [`window.structuredClone()`](/en-US/docs/Web/API/structuredClone) method to create deep copies.
-But note that `window.structuredClone()` isn’t a feature of the JavaScript language itself — instead it’s a feature of browsers and any other JavaScript runtimes that implement the global [`window`](/en-US/docs/Web/API/Window) object.
-And calling `window.structuredClone()` to clone a non-serializable object will fail in the same way that calling `JSON.stringify()` to serialize it will fail.
+For objects that _are_ serializable, you can alternatively use the [`structuredClone()`](/en-US/docs/Web/API/structuredClone) method to create deep copies.
+But note that `structuredClone()` isn’t a feature of the JavaScript language itself — instead it’s a feature of browsers and any other JavaScript runtimes that implement a global object like [`window`](/en-US/docs/Web/API/Window).
+And calling `structuredClone()` to clone a non-serializable object will fail in the same way that calling `JSON.stringify()` to serialize it will fail.

 ## See also